-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Friday, July 19, 2019.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Friday, July 19, 2019.

 Discrimination is one action that can quickly ruin a business.
 When you are the one who is in charge, you need to ensure that none of your employees are having to deal with this type of behavior.
 There are several forms of discrimination that can occur in the workplace, so knowing a bit about this atrocious behavior might benefit you.

 Anyone who comes into contact with workers, even virtually, can discriminate.
 This includes customers, vendors, co-workers and supervisors.
 As the employer, it is your duty to ensure that none of these individuals are allowed to treat workers differently due to any protected status.